MicrosoftDocs/azure-dev-docs/articles/java/ee/how-to-configure-passwordless-datasource.md

 This section shows you how to configure the passwordless data source connection using the Azure Marketplace offers for Oracle WebLogic Server.

 First, begin the process of deploying an offer.
-The following offers support passwordless database connection:
+The following offers support passwordless database connections:

 - [Oracle WebLogic Server on Azure Kubernetes Service](https://aka.ms/wls-aks-portal)
   - [Quickstart](/azure/developer/java/ee/weblogic-server-azure-kubernetes-service)